 Many patients who have received this treatment experience immediate pain relief.
 However, should you experience any soreness, an over-the-counter pain medication will be sufficient in alleviating these symptoms.

-If you are experiencing any dental pain, be sure to call our Vernon Hills office straight away.
+If you are experiencing any dental pain, be sure to call our Vernon Hills dental office straight away.
 Call Deerpath Dental Specialists now to schedule your appointment.